opentracing-contrib/java-spring-jaeger/README.md

 The `opentracing-spring-jaeger-cloud-starter` starter is convenience starter that includes both `opentracing-spring-jaeger-starter` and `opentracing-spring-cloud-starter`
 This means that by including it, all parts of the Spring Cloud stack supported by Opentracing will be instrumented

+## Library versions

+Versions 1.x.y of the library are meant to target Spring Boot 2.x while versions 0.x.y are meant to be used with Spring Boot 1.5

 ## Configuration

 ```xml